Endometriosis

 Evidence suggests these hormone treatments are equally effective at treating endometriosis, but they have different side effects.

-You can discuss the different options and their side effects.
+You can discuss the different options and their side effects with your GP.

 Most hormone treatments reduce your chance of pregnancy while using them, but not all of them are licensed as contraceptives.